CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 #### Creating Controller for Sales Orders View

-To handle onAttachmentsButtonPress event that will be triggered from GenericTag on user click, we need to create controller for Sales Orders view.
+To handle the onAttachmentsButtonPress event triggered when a user clicks the GenericTag, we need to create a controller for the Sales Orders view.

-1. Create new file in controllers folder and name it SalesOrder.controller.js
+1. Create a new file in controllers folder and name it SalesOrder.controller.js

     ![Explorer](./media/attachments/explorer-new-file-sales-order-controller.webp)

-2. Implement simple controller:
+2. Implement a basic controller by creating a new file called SalesOrder.controller.js within the controllers folder.

     SalesOrder.controller.js